alexmanrique/blog/_posts/2022-05-29-never-split-the-difference-book-summary.md

 - Before make an offer, anchor them by saying how bad it will be.
 Set an extreme anchor to make your real offer seam reasonable, or use a range to seem less agressive.
 - People take more risks to avoid a loss than to realize a gain.
 Make sure your counterpart sees that there's something to lose by inaction.
 - One crucial aspect of any negotiation is to figure out how your adversary arrived at this position.
-- Try to look for the real motivations that the other part wants
+- Try to look for the real motivations that the other part wants.

 Chapter 7
 ------------------